Fact: Houston is home to some of the biggest and best parks in the country. This is a list of Lodgeur’s favorite Houston parks.

 Memorial Park also has an 18-hole golf course, soccer fields, baseball diamonds, basketball courts, tennis courts, and volleyball courts.
 There is also a bicycle trail system with over seven miles of trails winding through different parts of the park.
 Hines Lake is a popular spot for picnics, photos and walking short boardwalk trails with young children.

-Memorial Park is also the site of Houston’s massive Bayou City Art Festival every March, which we write about in another blog post.
+Memorial Park is also the site of Houston’s massive Bayou City Art Festival every March.

 Discovery Green is a 12-acre park that opened in 2008 in downtown Houston.
 The park has a playground, an amphitheater, several gardens, and a dog park.
 Discovery Green also hosts a variety of events throughout the year, including concerts and festivals.

 Discovery Green is an urban oasis located in the heart of Houston, Texas.
 This vibrant 12-acre urban park features a number of attractions, including a playground, two interactive water fountains, a lake with paddle boats, an amphitheater, several gardens and lawns for picnicking and relaxing, and a one-of-a-kind dog park.
 The park is also home to numerous permanent public sculptures created by renowned local and international artists as well as rotating public art displays.

 Every year the park attracts thousands of visitors who come to experience its beauty and enjoy all it has to offer.
 One popular attraction is the Brown Promenade—a large walkway that connects the larger downtown area to Discovery Green.
 The promenade features lush landscaping and lighting displays that create a stunning visual effect at nightfall.